indigo-dc/synergy-doc/doc/admin.md

 ### Configure Nova to use Synergy
-This section describes how to configure nova on the controller and compute nodes to use Synergy.
-In _/etc/nova/_ create the _nova-conductor.conf_ file.
+ In _/etc/nova/_ create a _nova-conductor.conf_ file.
 Edit _/etc/nova/nova-conductor.conf_ file and add the following to it:

 ```